tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 All vector datasets needed for ScrollStats are now created.
-[Calculate Ridge Metrics](CalculateRidgeMetrics.md) will contain the example code to calculate ridge metrics from the ridges generated in this notebook and the ridge area raster created in [Delineate Ridge Areas](DelineateRidgeAreas.md)
+[Calculate Ridge Metrics](CalculateRidgeMetrics.md) will contain the example code to calculate ridge metrics from the ridges generated here and the ridge area raster created in [Delineate Ridge Areas](DelineateRidgeAreas.md)